chrisgrieser/finder-vim-mode/README.md

 - File selection dialogues from other apps (for example, to upload a file in the browser) are not supported.
 - Unfortunately, it is __not possible to have a `vimrc` or to let the user configure the keybindings__ themselves in any way, at least not with a Karabiner plugin.
 If you want to rebind keys, you have to change the respective key manually in the JSON file.
 - The plugin has been tested with the standard US and German keyboard layout.
 It should mostly also work for other layouts.
-- In some cases, usage of a English as System UI language may solve an issue. (`System Settings → General → Language & Region → Preferred Languages`)
+- Sometimes, usage of English as System UI language may solve an issue. (`System Settings → General → Language & Region → Preferred Languages`)

 ## Why not use a Terminal file manager?
 Other than a nicer appearance, a GUI does have a few advantages:
 - Many apps have some way sort of `Reveal current file in Finder` feature, which is quite handy but does not work with a TUI file manager.
 - With a GUI, you get a separate app in various places like the dock, the built-in app switcher `cmd+tab`, or other app switchers (for example, `rcmd`).
 With a TUI, you'd have to switch to your Terminal, and then switch to your file manager, requiring basically an extra step.
 - Image and file content previews as icons are not available with a TUI-file manager.
-- Finder actually has quite a lot hidden features, which this plugin is utilizing.
+- Finder actually has many hidden features, which this plugin is utilizing.
 - A GUI allows you to have multiple windows open and work with them (for example, the `x` command in this plugin), while you cannot easily move files between two terminal windows.
-- A bunch of automation apps for mac work with "if app x is frontmost" conditions.
+- A bunch of automation apps for macOS work with "if app x is frontmost" conditions.
 With a TUI, those apps only see that your terminal is frontmost, but are mostly not able to tell what TUI is running inside the terminal.
 - Cloud services (iCloud, Google Drive, Dropbox, etc.) indicate the file sync status of a file in Finder.

 ## Build
 Karabiner plugins are essentially hotkey configurations in form of a JSON file.
 Since the amount of configurations for this plugin is rather large, the resulting JSON file has more than 6000 lines.
-To make that manageable, this plugin is written in YAML, where features such as anchors and aliases reduces the lines of code to only ~1000 lines.
+To make that manageable, this plugin is written in YAML, where features such as anchors and aliases [anchors and aliases](https://www.linode.com/docs/guides/yaml-anchors-aliases-overrides-extensions/) reduces the lines of code to only ~1000 lines.

 If you want to fork this plugin, it is recommended to work with the YAML file and "compile" it to the [JSON required by Karabiner](https://karabiner-elements.pqrs.org/docs/json/complex-modifications-manipulator-definition/).
 You can do so with [yq](https://github.com/mikefarah/yq).
 (Note that the `explode()` is required to resolve the anchors and aliases.)